rafaelw/mutation-summary/APIReference.md

   * **`added`**.
 All character data nodes presently in the subtree, but previously were not in the subtree.
   * **`removed`**.
 All character data nodes previously in the subtree, which now are not in the subtree.
+  * **`reparented`**.
+All character data nodes previously & presently in the subtree, which were moved to be children of a new parent (their present parentNode is distinct from the previous parentNode).
   * **`valueChanged`**.
 All character data nodes previously & presently whose value changed.
   * **`getOldCharacterData`**. a function which will retrieve the previous value of `node`. `node` must be  contained in the `valueChanged` node array, otherwise the function throws an error.
   * **`getOldParentNode`**. a function which will retrieve the previous parentNode for _node_. _node_ must be contained in the removed element array, otherwise the function throws an error.